JuergenOrth/ISMtools/Readme.md

 Usage: `ism_cmd <method> <rest_endpoint> [<additional_params ..>]`

 2. ism_gfupdate
 Update complete firmware/driver repository of ISM from GlobalFlash.
 Please consider to have GlobalFlash enabled in ISM.
+It take some minutes for downloading the current list of files.
+After that a download is iniated as task within ISM.
 Usage: `ism_gfupdate`